LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 As mentioned in Chap.
 1, we primarily associate personal environments with our regular daily lives.
 Personal environments, however, may also be related to health care.
 Thus, besides supporting primary prevention and wellness for healthy people, personal environments may also support diagnostic and therapeutic activities, rehabilitation, or secondary and tertiary prevention (i.e., to reduce or soften the impact of a disease that has already occurred).
-Health care activities in our personal environments are often denoted with terms starting with “tele” or “home,” for example, telecare, telemedicine, telerehabilitation, or home care.
+Health care activities in our personal environments are often denoted with terms starting with "tele" or "home," for example, telecare, telemedicine, telerehabilitation, or home care.

 ### 6.8.2 Technological Perspective
 In the case of tele-activities supporting diagnostics or rehabilitation, these activities are often assigned to health care facilities such as hospitals, medical offices, or ambulatory nursing organizations.